gobwas/articles/instrumenting-go-components.en.md

 }
 ```

 Huh.
-Looks like now its almost done and we are ready to bring all the best of
+Looks like now it's almost done, and we are ready to bring all the best of
 the tracing facilities for users of our component.

 But isn't it really tedious to write all that code for every structure we want
 to instrument?
-Of course you can write some vim's macros for this (actually I
+Of course, you can write some vim's macros for this (actually I
 used to do them before), but let's look at alternatives.

 The good news is that merging hooks and checking them to be nil, as well as